-The Healthcare Identifiers Service was developed to assign, issue and maintain national healthcare identifiers for consumers and providers.
-The healthcare identifiers enable health software systems to associate health information about a healthcare recipient accurately, securely and consistently within a healthcare context.
+The Healthcare Identifiers Service (HI Service) was developed to assign, issue and maintain unique national healthcare identifiers for healthcare recipients, providers, and organisations across the healthcare system.
+This enables health software systems to associate health information about a healthcare recipient accurately, securely and consistently within a healthcare context.

 Software systems requiring direct access to the HI Service must complete both HI conformance testing (as documented in this HI Conformance Assessment Scheme) and Services Australia's Notice of Connection (NOC) testing process.
-The conformance testing described in this document are often referred to as the 'CCA' tests.
-The CCA tests performed to assure the safe use of healthcare identifiers by a health software system and the NOC tests are performed to determine that the software can connect to the HI Service.
+The conformance testing performed is to assure the safe use of healthcare identifiers by a health software system and the NOC tests are performed to determine that the software can connect to the HI Service.